 Less well known, but equally impacted, are those businesses which provide services in homes and offices.
-Businesses which provide cleaning, construction, installation, repair, and similar services, have seen a massive decline in business as clients put off, or renounce, projects that would have previously been scheduled.
-These companies are all seeking ways to assure customers that their services can be still utilized without undue risk, while simultaneously keeping their employees safe.
+Businesses which provide cleaning, construction, installation, repair, and similar services, have seen a massive decline in business.
+As clients put off, or renounce, projects that would have previously been scheduled.
+These companies are all seeking ways to assure customers that their services can still be utilized without undue risk.
+While simultaneously keeping their employees safe.
 For many of these companies, especially the smaller ones, their very survival depends on their ability to conduct business safely.
-And the services industry in the United States comprises hundreds of thousands of these small businesses, which are especially vulnerable if the current situation continues into next year.
+And the services industry in the United States comprises hundreds of thousands of these small businesses.
+Which are especially vulnerable if the current situation continues into next year.

 There are many ways to make customers feel safe, and not each one is appropriate in every situation.
-Among the various approaches, these service companies must reassure their clients that their staff have been properly trained, and will follow safe practices during their whole period of interaction.
+Among the various approaches, these service companies must reassure their clients that their staff have been properly trained.
+That they will follow safe practices during their whole period of interaction.
 If customers are concerned that a company representative may not be aware of social distancing and similar measures to keep safe, they will refuse to do business.
 So, any strategy for these service companies to safely re-open for business must include a way of quickly re-assuring clients on these safety measures.

 One well-known and common method of providing reassurance to clients is the tried and trusted photo ID card.
 Through the ages, badges have been with us as a way to inform strangers of the role or responsibilities that someone has.
 For example, a police officer or security guard.
 Badges now typically include credentials and qualifications.
 For example “Registered Nurse” or “Electrician”.
 And in today’s pandemic environment, badges are more important than ever.
 It is up to our badges to send a message of safety to those people your employees interact with.